Second Corinthians

 distresses against his ministry was because of the spiritual forces of darkness

-that were against him succeeding.
-If the devil can stop you or sidetrack you,
+that were against him.
+If the devil can stop you or sidetrack you, then he can

-then he can make inroads to limiting the spread of the gospel.
-If the devil can
+make inroads to limit the spread of the gospel.
+If the devil can bring blame

-bring blame against your ministry in the community, then Satan will be on his
+against your ministry in the community, then Satan will be on his way to

-way to getting done what he is after: to stop your part in spreading the
+getting done what he is after: to stop your part in spreading the gospel.
+We

-gospel.
-We are not ignorant of his devices, but this we also know: greater is
+are not ignorant of his devices, but this we also know: greater is he that is

-he that is in us than he that is in the world.
+in us (Jesus) than he that is in the world.

-If the evil spiritual forces cannot stop you with afflictions,
+If the evil spiritual forces could not stop him with afflictions,

-necessities, and distresses, then they have other things at their disposal to
+necessities, and distresses, then they had other things at their disposal to

 bring against someone like the Apostle Paul.
 These were physical attacks of